Arnau Puigmal: Almería

-On 9 July 2021, free agent Puigmal signed a five-year contract with Segunda División side UD Almería.
-He made his professional debut on 16 August, coming on as a late substitute for goalscorer Largie Ramazani in a 3–1 away win over FC Cartagena.
+On 9 July 2021, free agent Puigmal signed a five-year contract with Segunda División side Almería.
+He made his professional debut on 16 August, coming on as a late substitute for goalscorer Largie Ramazani in a 3–1 away win over Cartagena.

-During a match against RCD Mallorca in the 2022–23 La Liga season, Puigmal shoved opponent Lee Kang-in to the ground for dribbling the ball to the corner flag.
+During a match against Mallorca in the 2022–23 La Liga season, Puigmal shoved opponent Lee Kang-in to the ground for dribbling the ball to the corner flag.
 Puigmal then grabbed Lee's head while on the ground and shoved him multiple times.
 Puigmal was given a yellow card for his aggressive behavior.

 Loan to Elche

-On 31 January 2024, Puigmal was loaned to Elche CF in the second division until the end of the campaign, with a buyout clause.
+On 31 January 2024, Puigmal was loaned to Elche in the second division until the end of the campaign, with a buyout clause.

+Return from loan

+Back to the Rojiblancos in July 2024, Puigmal continued to feature regularly, but mainly as a substitute.
+On 6 July 2026, the club announced his departure after his contract expired.

+Mallorca

+On 7 July 2026, Puigmal agreed to a three-year deal with Mallorca in the second division.

 International career

 Puigmal represented Spain at under-17, under-18 and under-19 levels.